davidcarboni/scloud/lambda-api/README.md

 ## Releae notes

+ * '1.2.0': Restructure so we consumers don't need to include '/dist' in the import path
  * `1.1.8`: Trusted publishing enabled
  * `1.1.7`: Enable sending headers in ApiError
  * `1.1.4`: Simplify error console logging